J4n1X/elecSim/README.md

   - Mousewheel Up: Zoom in
   - Mousewheel Down: Zoom out
   - F: Reset the Camera to the default position and the default render scale
-  - F1: Open the console (use "help" for a list of available commands)
+  - F1: Open the console (use "help" for a list of available commands) [ONLY WORKS ON VERSION 0.1.0!]
   - F2: Save file to disk
   - F3: Load file from disk
   - Comma: Speed up the update rate